Raymond E. Fowler: UFO research

-Fowler is best known for his UFO (Unidentified Flying Object) investigations and books focusing primarily on UFO sightings and close encounters in the New England area of the U.S., including the Betty Andreasson Luca Alien Abduction case written about by Fowler.
-He also investigated and wrote about the Allagash Abductions, an alleged multiple persons abduction case, which was cast into doubt by one of the witnesses in 2016.
+Fowler is best known for his UFO (Unidentified Flying Object) investigations and books focusing primarily on UFO sightings and close encounters in the New England area of the U.S., including the Betty Andreasson Luca Alien Abduction case written about by Fowler in his 1979 book The Andreasson Affair and two follow-up books, The Andreasson Affair - Phase Two (1983) and The Andreasson Legacy (1997).
+He is credited in the initial work with bringing the topic of alleged alien implants to ufology in the discussion of alien abductions.